A time-varying bivariate copula joint model for longitudinal and time-to-event data: Abstract

 \section{Abstract}

-A bivariate functional copula joint model, which models the repeatedly measured longitudinal outcome at each time point with the survival data, jointly by both random effects and bivariate functional copulas, is proposed in this paper.
-A regular joint model normally supposes there are some subject-specific latent random effects or classes shared by the longitudinal and time-to-event processes and they are assumed to be conditionally independent given these latent random variables.
-Under this assumption, the joint likelihood of the two processes can be easily derived and the association between them, as well as heterogeneity among population are naturally introduced by the unobservable latent random variables.
+A time-varying bivariate copula joint model, which models the repeatedly measured longitudinal outcome at each time point and the survival data jointly by both the random effects and time-varying bivariate copulas, is proposed in this paper.
+A regular joint model normally supposes there exist subject-specific latent random effects or classes shared by the longitudinal and time-to-event processes and the two processes are conditionally independent given these latent variables.
+Under this assumption, the joint likelihood of the two processes is straightforward to derive and their association, as well as heterogeneity among the population, are naturally introduced by the unobservable latent variables.
 However, because of the unobservable nature of these latent variables, the conditional independence assumption is difficult to verify.
-Therefore, a bivariate functional copula is introduced into a regular joint model to account for the cases where there could be extra association between the two processes which cannot be captured by the latent random variables.
-Our proposed model includes a regular joint model as a special case when the correlation function, which is modelled continuously by B-spline basis functions as a function of time $t,$ is constant at 0 under the bivariate Gaussian copula.
-Simulation studies and dynamic prediction of survival probabilities are conducted to compare the performance of the proposed model with the regular joint model and a real data application on the Primary biliary cirrhosis (PBC) data is performed.
+Therefore, besides the random effects, a time-varying bivariate copula is introduced to account for the extra time-dependent association between the two processes.
+The proposed model includes a regular joint model as a special case under some copulas.
+Simulation studies indicates the parameter estimators in the proposed model are robust against copula misspecification and it has superior performance in predicting survival probabilities compared to the regular joint model.
+A real data application on the Primary biliary cirrhosis (PBC) data is performed.